leanovate/play-cassandra-evolutions/README.md

 libraryDependencies += "de.leanovate" %% "play-cassandra-evolutions" % "1.0"
 ```

-Since there are many ways to configure the contact points to a cassandra cluster, the module
+Since there are many ways to configure the contact points to a cassandra cluster (with or
-does not make any presumptions about it.
+without some sort of service discovery), so this module does not make any presumptions
+about it.
 Instead you have to provide your own implementation for
 the `de.leanovate.play.cassandra.evolutions.CassandraEndpointConfig` trait.
 The
 most simple implementation might look like this